ibuetler/p3s-twitter/Tutorial.md

    tag_list.append(tag_string)
 ```

-**Task::** With this knowledge, write a function named get_this_page_tweets(HTML), this function takes a Beautiful Soup HTML instance and returns a dictionary with the tweet ID as key and the value is a string composed of date, content, tags of the tweet.
+**Task:** With this knowledge, write a function named get_this_page_tweets(HTML), this function takes a Beautiful Soup HTML instance and returns a dictionary with the tweet ID as key and the value is a string composed of date, content, tags of the tweet.

 If you want some additional help, below is skeleton which you can use: